 A cryptocurrency is a method of constituting virtual “coins”, and providing for their secure ownership and transaction using a cryptographic problem.
 This problem is designed to be easy to verify, but computationally difficult to arrive at a solution.
-Various cryptocurrencies use different functions for this purpose, the most common being a hash-target, by which hashes are calculated so as to come in below a certain value.2 This hash target (i.e. the difficulty of the problem) is adjusted every so often based on the total computing power on the network.
-This has the advantage of keeping the time between solutions more or less constant.
+Various cryptocurrencies use different functions for this purpose, the most common being a hash target, by which hashes are calculated so as to come in below a certain value.2 The hash target (i.e. the difficulty of the problem) is adjusted every so often based on the total computing power on the network, which has the advantage of keeping the time between solutions more or less constant.
 Other protocols, such as Primecoin, provide for the problem by the calculation of large prime numbers.
 In theory any hard-to-calculate but easy-to-verify function with easily adjustable difficulty would do.

 In addition, verifiers are rewarded by the network with a certain number of coins after successfully verifying a block of transactions.
 This process, called mining, is the means by which the supply of coins on a network is expanded, and the adjustable difficulty ensures that computing advances will not affect the rate of expansion.
-As might be expected, the marginal cost of mining (mainly electricity) tends to equilibrate to the marginal benefit.3 In Bitcoin’s case, the reward for mining halves every 210,000 blocks verified, leading to a supply path over time with a positive first derivative which diminishes discontinuously to zero.4 A great variety of supply schemes have been implemented by alternative cryptocurrencies, some of which will be discussed in the following sections.
+As might be expected, the marginal cost of mining (mainly electricity) tends to equilibrate to the marginal benefit.3 In Bitcoin’s case, the reward for mining halves every 210,000 blocks verified, leading to a supply path over time with a positive first derivative that diminishes discontinuously to zero.4 A great variety of supply schemes have been implemented by alternative cryptocurrencies, some of which are discussed in subsequent sections.

 A coin itself is constituted by its transaction history on the network, going back to the block from which it was mined.
 Each input into a transaction points to the output of a previous transaction.
-This history is kept track of by every computer on the network in a continuously updating record called the block chain – literally, a chain of transaction blocks to which newly verified blocks are added.
-As transaction records are public, anonymity is maintained only by keeping the account owners private.
-If there are competing block chains among different users – for example if two transactions are received in a different order by different users, or if someone attempts to forge a transaction – the protocol defines rules by which only one is accepted.
+This history is kept track of by every computer on the network in a continuously updating record called the blockchain – literally, a chain of transaction blocks to which newly verified blocks are added.
+Because transaction records are public, anonymity is maintained only by keeping the account owners private.
+If there are competing blockchains among different users – for example if two transactions are received in a different order by different users, or if someone attempts to forge a transaction – the protocol defines rules by which only one is accepted.
 This method is quite secure, the more so as the protocol gains wider currency.
-Bitcoin and its close relatives will prefer the longest block chain – that is, the one with the most computing power behind it.
-Thus, to forge a transaction, an attacker would have to make sure that his own block chain was longer than the legitimate one, requiring him to have at his disposal more computing power than the total of the honest nodes.5
+Bitcoin and its close relatives will prefer the longest blockchain – that is, the one with the most computing power behind it.
+Thus, to forge a transaction, an attacker would have to make sure that his own blockchain was longer than the legitimate one, requiring him to have at his disposal more computing power than the total of the honest nodes.5

 Here we may briefly put to rest several recurring fears surrounding cryptocurrencies.
 First, the proliferation of copycat currencies (“altcoins”) cannot be inflationary unless any protocol is a perfect substitute for any other.6 Whether or not they are substitutable in some technical sense, entrenched network benefits mean that copycat protocols will not displace or rival existing protocols without clear feature advantages.
 Where physical notes from one bank or another may fit equally well in a wallet (and might even both be dollars), holding multiple cryptocurrencies involves the technical inconvenience of operating on multiple disjunct protocols, plus the additional calculational inconvenience that the currencies float against one another in value.7